nrs-org/novelslop/content/vol_01/chap_03.typ

   "history" now.

-  Consumed by the reminiscences of her past efforts, Mona returned to reality after finishing the last bit of her breakfast.
-The art of so-called inattentive devouring is just another hidden talent of hers, the fruition of countless days eating snacks while eyes gluing to idol shows on her beloved sofa.
+  Consumed by the reminiscences of her past efforts, Mona returned to reality after finishing the last bits of her breakfast.
+The art of so-called inattentive devouring is just another hidden talent of hers, the results of countless days eating snacks while eyes gluing to idol shows on her beloved sofa.
   That reminds her of an influencer recently going to China ended up to be a temporary kung-fu practitioner, which made she wonder if her art could actually become something popular in the future.

   "Well, I’m out for work today."
 Her mom’s voice echoes from the front door, just as Mona finished her meal.

-Perfect timing, she thought.
+  _"Perfect timing"_, she thought.
+If she had finished eating a little bit later, it would create an opening for Sena to instantly fill in the seat her mom left, and Mona would have to endure the fate of sitting on the same side with her sister, a fate worse than death.

   She took a look at the wall clock.
 It was actually getting quite late.
+It was a little before 7 AM, which meaned she could barely arrive at the train station before her trip at 7:15.
+There was another safeguard ride at 7:45, but she would rather not board that.

   Not letting her sister have the chance to switch to the seat next to her, Mona stood up, quickly grabbing the prepared lunch box from the countertop, before picking up her ordinary-looking school bag before doing a final readjust of her outfit.

+  Today's class was mainly introductory, so there was not many things in her school bag, in the first place.
+Hence, her satchel was as light as a feather, so it was very easy to move around.

-  In the sailor uniform of Misuzu High School, Narumi Mona felt like she was ready for anything it took.
+  In the sailor uniform of Misuzu High School, Narumi Mona felt like she was ready for anything it would take her from now on.

   "I’m going now."

+  Mona put on her outdoor shoes.
+Inside, she saw a little cherry blossom flower, an icon of springtime in Japan.
+It must have sneaked in while her mom left for work earlier.
+This one, unlike the usual image of cherry blossoms on the Internet, had just four petals, which reminded Mona of the shape of the lucky four-leaf clover.

-  Putting on her outdoor shoes, Mona took her first steps of her high school life.
+  With her feet fit in her outdoor shoes, Mona officially took her first steps of her high school life.

   "Have a good day!"

+  She opened the door, a pathway to a world so close yet so far.

   Mona rushed out of the doorway, to be met with a gentle breeze, which identified the start of her very first Spring of high school.